VitekKlugi/Effective-Kotlin-Examples/README.md

 * Platform type - a type that comes from another language and has unknown nullability
 * Platform vs. stated type - [PlatformVsStatedType.kt](src/goodcode/safety/item3/PlatformVsStatedType.kt)
 #### Item 4: Do not expose inferred types
-* inferred type exposition can be really dangerous -
+* inferred type exposition can be really dangerous - [DangerousInferredTypeExposion.kt](src/goodcode/safety/item4/DangerousInferredTypeExposion.kt)
+#### Item 5: Specify your expectations on arguments and state

 ### Readability - Item 11 - 18

 ## Code Design